stignarnia/co-atc/README.md

 - **ADS-B Data Source** - Access to ADS-B data (e.g., local `tar1090` server or external API)
 - **FFmpeg** - Audio processing for radio frequency streams (see installation instructions below)
 - **Modern Web Browser** - Chrome, Firefox, Safari, or Edge for the web interface
-- **OpenAI API Key** - Only needed for AI Advisory, radio transcriptions, and clearance extraction
+- **OpenAI or Gemini API Key** - Only needed for AI Advisory, radio transcriptions, and clearance extraction

 ### Installing FFmpeg